Helen Kashap is a Canadian-American actress and classical pianist based in New York City.

 While pursuing her degree in Cleveland, Kashap was scouted by a talent agent and signed as a model/actress at Cleveland's premier Talent Agency 'The Talent Group'.
 In between schoolwork, practicing, and performing, she spent her time auditioning for television shows, films, and print ad campaigns.

-An exclusive Steinway educational partner, Kashap is on the Faculty of Music at the 92nd Street Y and maintains a robust private teaching studio based in New York City.
+An exclusive Steinway Educational Partner, Kashap teaches on the Faculty of Music at the 92nd Street Y and maintains a robust private teaching studio based in New York City.
 With over ten years of pedagogical experience, Helen is a passionate teacher and is committed to developing her students musical interests and gifts.